iamvitalyo/jin/readme.txt

 Not need to be a genius, all simple: Woman(brain or head in Pentagram) make => Pentagram AI is key to => Pentagram is key to => Circle is key to => Utopia.

+With my boy brain i generate 91% success if woman will start do this, 91% that will be Utopia.

 Sorry if something wrong, i repeat the woman by 5 is brain, i am not woman, so i can do mistake.
 My email: iamvitalyo@gmail.com
 And if you see on this project or project like this donate button please donate, if you can work please work.